semgrep/semgrep-docs/docs/deployment/primary-branch.md

 ## Changes to existing URLs

-For Semgrep AppSec Platform users prior to September 4, 2024, this feature may affect any bookmarks or saved links created for custom views or slices in product pages such as **Code**, **Supply Chain > Vulnerabilities**, and **Secrets**.
+For Semgrep AppSec Platform users whose accounts were created prior to September 4, 2024, this feature may affect any bookmarks or saved links created for custom views or slices in product pages such as **Code**, **Supply Chain > Vulnerabilities**, and **Secrets**.
 The primary branch feature deprecates certain filters, which affect the parameters in your URL.
 In these cases, you may have to re-create your bookmarks.

 - The following parameters are deprecated:
   - `ref=_default`